In C++ development, the iostream standard library is utilized, offering the cin and cout functions for input and output operations correspondingly.

 C++ Read and Write Example

-Let's see the simple example of writing the data to a text file testout.txt and then reading the data from the file using C++ FileStream programming.
+Let's explore a basic illustration of writing information to a text file named testout.txt and subsequently retrieving the data from the file utilizing C++ FileStream coding.

 Example